NKFrancisco/CS-361-Final-Project/README.md

 ## CS 361 Race Tracks of America

-REACT web app utilizing microservices architecture for CS 361 final project Grade Recieved: A
+REACT web app utilizing microservices architecture for CS 361 final project <br />
+Grade Recieved: A

 ## How to Install